 - 1. Shut down the turbopump via the control unit or remote control. - 2.
 Close the fore-vacuum line. - 3.
 Switch off the backing pump, if necessary. - 4.
 Vent the turbopump (options see below). - 5.
-Close the supply lines (e.g. for cooling water or sealing gas).
+Wait until the turbopump comes to a complete standstill. - 6.
+Disconnect the power supply according to the operating instructions for the power supply pack.